Are You Considering a Complementary Health Approach?

 - Your primary health care provider or local hospital may be able to recommend a complementary health practitioner.

 - The professional organization for the type of practitioner you’re seeking may have helpful information, such as licensing and training requirements.
 Many states have regulatory agencies or licensing boards for certain types of complementary health practitioners; they may be able to help you locate practitioners in your area.

 - Make sure any practitioner you’re considering is willing to work in collaboration with your other health care providers.

-- For more suggestions, see NCCIH’s Time To Talk Tips: 6 Things To Know When Selecting a Complementary Health Practitioner and Credentialing: Understanding the Education, Training, Regulation, and Licensing of Complementary Health Practitioners.
+- For more suggestions, see NCCIH’s 6 Things To Know When Selecting a Complementary Health Practitioner and Credentialing, Licensing, and Education.

 Can I receive treatment or a referral to a complementary health practitioner from NCCIH?

 NCCIH does not provide treatment or referrals to complementary health practitioners.
 NCCIH's mission is to define, through rigorous scientific investigation, the usefulness and safety of complementary health approaches and their roles in improving health and health care.

 Can I participate in a clinical trial of a complementary health approach?